 The new “Best Global Universities Rankings” of U.S. News & World Report placed UC Berkeley fourth in the world.
 Only Harvard, MIT, and Stanford ranked higher.

-In the new rankings, Berkeley’s graduate programs placed first in the world in biological sciences, computer science, economics, English, psychology, and sociology; second in chemistry, clinical psychology, earth sciences, and math.
-Six other subject areas ranked in the top 10.
+In the new rankings, Berkeley’s graduate programs placed first in the world in biological sciences, computer science, economics, English, psychology, and sociology; second in chemistry, earth sciences, and math.
+Nine other subject areas ranked in the top 10.